shriharivish/shriharivish.github.io/_pages/about.md

 TU Munich, Germany at Prof. <a href="https://www.professoren.tum.de/en/hayden-oliver">
 Oliver Hayden's</a> lab for biomedical electronics, where my research contributed to help accelerate cancer research.

-I spent a summer developing a miniaturized low cost biosensor to enable arrhythmia diagnosis in resource constrained setting at <a href="https://www.ceeri.res.in/">CSIR-CEERI</a>, Chennai.
+I spent a summer developing a miniaturized low-cost biosensor at <a href="https://www.ceeri.res.in/">
+CSIR-CEERI</a>, Chennai, India.
 Additionally, my enthusiasm for artificial intelligence has led me to take up multiple projects that use AI to deliver tangible outcomes.

 In my spare time, I compose music, play the guitar, trek and play sports (primarily Soccer and Basketball).